-There are some great dogs that are perfect for apartment living on this list, with some beautiful miniature breeds.
+Some great dogs are perfect for apartment living on this list, with some beautiful miniature breeds.
 There is also the beautiful coated mud and the gigantic mastiff.
-There is surely a dog on this list that will win your heart.
+There is undoubtedly a dog on this list that will win your heart.

-They are a dog that is very delicate and needs handling to reflect this.
+They are very delicate dog that needs handling to reflect this.
 Easy training will work best for the Maltese.
 The name Maltese is derived from the word Malta, which is where they originated.

 This terrier breed comes with a short coat.
-The dog has nice shaped ears, almost like a prism.
-The ears can stand erect, giving the breed a similar look to the Doberman pinscher.
+The dog has nicely shaped ears, almost like a prism.
+The ears can stand erect, giving the species a similar look to the Doberman pinscher.
 Its coat, which is dense but smooth, covers this dog.

 Manchester Terriers are a breed that people will admire when they see them walking down the street.
 The Manchester Terrier has a muscular body that is full of energy.

 If weighed, fully grown adults will weigh about 22 pounds.
 The height of a Manchester Terrier can reach 16 inches.

 Mastiffs are known as a heavy breed.
 They have, over recent years, been listed as among the most severe species.
 These dogs can weigh as much as a whopping 220 pounds.
 They do not seem fat, however, as they reach 32 inches.

 Their face is distinctive as it is covered in wrinkles.
 Although they can be great family companions, their size can cause problems around small children, as the dogs don’t always see themselves as big as others.

 The mastiff has a strong neck that is slightly elevated from the body.
 Despite this dog’s massive body structure, they have a loving personality.

 They are also very protective of their family.
 The mastiff is a dog that can fit in very well with the right family.